even4void/aliquote/content/post/customizing-terminal-emulator-and-the-like-on-os-x.md

 $ ls /usr/bin/*sh
 ```

 Older Mac systems were using `tcsh` as the default shell program.
-Bash was introduced when switching from OS X Jaguar to Panther, and is now the default shell program.
+Bash was introduced when switching from OS X Jaguar to Panther, and it is now the default shell program.
 Of course, they are never updated and you are left with the version that ships with OS X when you buy your computer.
-Well, we can compile newer version ourselves, unless we rely on some kind of external package manager like [port](http://www.macports.org/) or [brew](http://mxcl.github.com/homebrew/).
+However, we can compile newer version ourselves, unless we rely on some kind of external package manager like [port](http://www.macports.org/) or [brew](http://mxcl.github.com/homebrew/).
 I start to feel myself like a brontosaurus since I am always compiling everything by hand, but everything seems quite in order, so I don't feel too much off base.

 At the time of this writing, current version of `zsh` is 4.3.17, while I have